Eventually, of course, the Mother made the fatal mistake and asked, “Why, why, why can’t you just have one?” Of course, she’d wish she’d never asked.

 One Saturday morning in May, the Mother woke up feeling queasy.
 She immediately ran to the toilet to be sick.
 None of this was an unusual occurrence for a Saturday morning.
 Her partner looked at her puffy face as she emerged from the bathroom and said, “Christ, what were you drinking last night?”

-“Tea,” said the Mother in indignation, “and a bit of carrot cake, I went around Larissa’s, didn’t I?”
+“Tea,” said the Mother in indignation, “and I had some home-made carrot cake, I went around Larissa’s, didn’t I?”

 “Maybe it was something she put into the cake,” suggested Jason, shrugging.